 For more information download the brochure here.

-The story of Dialogue in the Dark™
+The history of Dialogue in the Dark™

-While working at a radio station and was asked to develop work training for a young journalist who had lost his eyesight through a tragic car accident.
+While working at a radio station in his native Germany, Andreas was asked to participate in some workplace training for a young journalist who recently lost his eyesight in a car accident.

 About Guide Dogs Australia